-Storage and Locality.
-HRDBMS supports both row and columnar tables.
+Locality.
+HRDBMS Storage and supports both row and columnar tables.
 Data is stored on the local disks of worker nodes using a page-oriented layout.
 Similar to MPP databases, tables are partitioned across nodes and disks based on a partitioning strategy that is selected at table creation time.
-Having full control over storage location enables our optimizer and execution engine to enforce data locality which is critical for performance and scalability.
-Page-oriented storage and support for disk resident index structures enables us to feasibly support DML operations and transactions.
+Having full control over storage location enables our optimizer and execution engine to enforce data locality which is critical for performance scalability. and oriented storage and support for disk resident index structures enables us to feasibly support DML operations and transactions.
 Data is cached in memory using a parallel buffer manager.
 We introduce predicate-based data skipping as a lightweight method for skipping pages during scan operations based on the results of previous scans.
 This method generalizes static schemes like small materialized aggregates [33], and could be retrofitted into existing database systems.
-We do not use a distributed file system such as HDFS for storage, because these file systems are typically append- only and their read/write throughput is less than native file operations.
+We do not use a distributed file system such as HDFS for storage, because these file systems are only typically appendand read/write throughput is less than native file operations.
 In addition to better read/write performance, we also gain full control over data locality by managing local storage directly.
 One advantage of Big Data platforms is that they can process queries over data from various sources without requiring the data to be ingested into the system.
-To combine the best of both worlds we have implemented an external table framework that allows HRDBMS to access a variety of external data sources, including HDFS.
+To combine the best of both worlds we have implemented an external table framework that allows HRDBMS access a variety of external data sources, including HDFS.

 Execution Engine.
-A major contributor to the poor per- formance of Hive and other Hadoop-based approaches is excessive materialization.
+A major contributor to the poor per- formance of Hive and Hadoop-based approaches other excessive materialization.
 Even systems such as Spark SQL still materialize data during shuffle operations per default.
-Similar to MPP systems we only materialize intermediate results to disk when necessary to save memory.
+Similar to MPP systems we only materialize intermediate results to disk necessary to save memory.
 Operator implementations in HRDBMS are inherently parallel.
-Similar to both Big Data platforms and MPP databases we spawn one scan thread for each fragment of a table, but the parallelism of other operators is controlled separately.
-HRDBMS features a cost-based query optimizer that uses statistics for cost estimation.
+Similar to both Big Data platforms and MPP databases we spawn one scan thread for each fragment of a table, but the parallelism other operators is controlled separately.
+HRDBMS features a costbased query optimizer that uses statistics for cost estimation.

 Fault Tolerance.
-Fault tolerance in HRDBMS is currently limited to Aries-style recovery [34] based on write-ahead logs maintained on each node.
+Fault tolerance in HRDBMS is currently limited to Ariesstyle recovery [34] based on write-ahead logs maintained on each node.
 Metadata is replicated across all coordinators and kept in-sync using the 2PC protocol [35].

-Resource management.
-Systems like YARN [45] and Mesos [21] are frequently used to manage the resources in a cluster, e.g., to let multiple applications share the same cluster.
-We deliberately chose to let HRDBMS manage its own resources, because HRDBMS dynamically resize their resource allocations based on their current requirements availability of resources. and Resource management in HRDBMS operates on three levels.
+Systems Resource management. like [45] andMesos [21] are frequently used to manage the resources a cluster, e.g., to let multiple applications share the same cluster.
+We deliberately chose to let HRDBMS manage its own resources, because HRDBMS tasks dynamically resize their resource allocations based on their current requirements and availability of resources.
+Resource management in HRDBMS operates on three levels.
 At the cluster level, our query optimizer balances load and communication across workers.
 Workers monitor the resource usage on the machine they are running on and reduce the degree of parallelism for query operators if resources are scarce.
 Finally, operators can spill data to disk if necessary to limit memory consumption.
 This decentralization of resource management for lower level tasks is critical for scalability, because it avoids overloading coordinators with decisions that can be better made locally.